pthom/cpp_terse_const/Readme.md

 );
 ```

-##### Remark
+##### Remarks
-Some people (such a me) like to disable variable shadowing (i.e add -Wshadow to the gcc flags)

-This macro is not compatible with that option : we would need a better preprocessor !
+* Some people (such as me) like to disable variable shadowing (i.e add -Wshadow to the gcc flags).
+This macro is not compatible with that option.
+* Because of preprocessor limitations, the initialization code shall not contain comma characters (,).
+You can overcome this limitation by using something like `#define COMMA ,` but this gets ugly.

 # const_typedefs